RainbowMiner/RainbowMiner/README.md

 The watchdog start scripts (`StartWD.bat`, `StartWDHidden.bat`, `StartWDInWin.bat`) handle this automatically: on Windows 11 they relaunch themselves under the classic console host, no action is needed.

-For the regular start scripts (`Start.bat`, `StartHidden.bat`, `StartInWin.bat`) and for the window opened by RainbowMiner's built-in restart, switch the default terminal back to the classic console host once:
+For the regular start scripts (`Start.bat`, `StartHidden.bat`, `StartInWin.bat`) and for the window opened by RainbowMiner's built-in restart, switch the default terminal back to the classic console host once, by running `FixConsole.bat`:

+    FixConsole.bat

+It shows the current setting, asks for confirmation and then sets the default terminal application of your Windows user to `Windows Console Host`.
+Only this one setting is changed, no administrator rights are needed.
+The new setting is used by console windows that are opened afterwards, so RainbowMiner has to be restarted.
+Two parameters are available:

+- `FixConsole.bat /f` switches without asking for confirmation (useful for scripts)
+- `FixConsole.bat /r` undoes the change and sets the default terminal application back to `Let Windows decide`

+The very same can be done by hand:

 1. Open `Settings` -> `System` -> `For developers`
 2. Set `Terminal` to `Windows Console Host`